frontbase/Frontbase/README.md

 > How to make it work with *XYZ* PHP/Ruby/... framework?

 Just move all files to project *document_root* directory and run commands from there.
 Done!

+## Copyright

+Copyright 2011-2014 by Clevis s.r.o.
+Code released under the [the MIT license](LICENSE).